-well-established industrial hub delivering over 15,000 jobs...

-Advocate for improved access to the Wangara Industrial Area & Neerabup Industrial Estate

-...with a strong concentration of

-Work with the Department of Planning, Lands and Heritage to plan for future employment land uses in Eglinton East, ensuring that these complement Neerabup and nearby commercial, retail, office and community uses.

-...many of which rovide support for the mining industry...

-Include provisions in the new Scheme No. 3 to provide clear guidance to landowners to simplify the process of obtaining approvals to extract BRM and mitigate potential land use conflicts with other businesses and residents.
+'A well-established industrial hub delivering over 15,000 jobs Advocate for improved access to the Wangara Industrial Area &amp; Neerabup Industrial Estate. with a strong oncentration of manufacturing, onstruction and engineering businesses Work with the Department of Planning, Lands and Heritage to plan for future employment land uses in Eglinton East, ensuring that these complement Neerabup and nearby commercial, retail, office and community uses. .many of which ovide support for the mining industry Include provisions in the new Scheme No. 3 to provide clear guidance to landowners to simplify the process of obtaining approvals to extract BRM and mitigate potential land use conflicts with other businesses and residents. and tomotive-related services'.
+Include stand alone small-scale offices as 'additional uses' in the new Scheme No. 3 in locations outlined in Figure 32 in the Wangara Industrial area.

-...and automotive-related services'.

-Include stand alone small-scale offices as 'additional uses' in the new Scheme No. 3 in locations outlined in Figure 32 in the Wangara Industrial